Cercle de l'Union interalliée: History

 The Union Interalliée was founded in 1917, at the time of the official American entry into World War I. This was after the voluntary aviators from the Lafayette Escadrille had come to France to increase the number of those who were fighting for the same cause on French soil.

 The founders of the Union Interalliée (the Count of Beaumont, Paul Dupuy, the Count J. de Bryas, Arthur Meyer, MJ of Sillac) suggested establishing a place of welcome providing moral and material resources to the officers and personalities of the Allied nations, in order to develop the allied life that had just begun.

 Thanks to the support they received from several statesmen, ambassadors and field marshals and the assistance from new collaborators (Count of Andigne, Bardac, du Breuil Saint-Germain, André Citroën, L. Dumontet, the Count of Fels, who created, along with the former, the directing committee, chaired by Vice Admiral Fournier), they founded the Union Interalliée in one of the most beautiful mansions in Paris, the hotel Henri de Rothschild, which had been generously offered to them.
 In 1920, the club, having set up a real estate company, acquired the building for the equivalent of today's €1,067,143.

 The war having ended, the need for the Union Interalliée was apparent to everybody, as it was more necessary than ever to maintain harmony between the people who had fought together.
 The work that had begun in 1917 received an official consecration in 1920 when the public authorities recognized its importance in diplomatic relations between the allied nations.
 On 1 June 1920, Marshal Foch became the second president of the Cercle.

+Since 1980, the Union Interalliée houses on its 3rd and 4th floor a separate club, the Nouveau Cercle de l'Union.
+While all the members of that club are necessarily members of the Union Interalliée, this strictly social club has its own identity and holds separate events.

 In 2004, Chilean-born American interior designer Juan Pablo Molyneux designed the interiors of the clubhouse.